KarimAlaswad/GradientWallpaper/README.md

 To change the colorChangeInterval to change the speed of the color swap, in line 308 change e(this, "colorChangeInterval", 3000), // 3 seconds per color

 # Todo
-I might try to implement these configurations and more to be done through Lively GUI without changing it through the file.
+I might try to implement these configurations to be done through Lively GUI without changing it through the file.